Postage stamps and postal history of the United Kingdom: Modern era

 When Elizabeth II succeeded her father in 1952, new stamps were needed.
 A collection of variations on a theme that came to be known as the Wilding issues, based on a portrait of Queen Elizabeth II, was the result.
 This portrait was by photographer Dorothy Wilding.

-Wildings were used until 1967, when the Machin issues were introduced on 5 June.
+The first Wildings, ½d and 2½d, were issued on 5 December 1952 and the series was used until 1967, when the Machin issues were introduced on 5 June.
 The Machin design is very simple, a profile of the Queen on a solid colour background, and very popular, still being the standard British stamp.
 They have been printed in scores of different colours; in addition, decimalisation required new denominations, and there have been technical improvements in the printing process, resulting in literally hundreds of varieties known to specialists.
 Special Stamps with pictures, and Christmas Stamps are also produced; they bear a small profile silhouette of the monarch.

-For over a century gummed stamps were produced in sheets, perforated so that individual stamps could be detached.
-Later stamps are self-adhesive, without perforations.

-After first- and second-class postage was introduced, Non-Value Indicated (NVI) stamps were produced marked "1st" and "2nd", valid for the lowest weight of that class.
+First- and second-class postage was introduced in 1968.
+In 1989, Non-Value Indicated (NVI) stamps were produced marked "1st" and "2nd", valid for the lowest weight of that class.
 Either a "class" stamp can be used, or denominated stamps to the value of the postage.
 "Class" stamps remain valid for the stated class even after price increases.
 When letter size in addition to weight came into use to determine postage, additional "large letter" 1st and 2nd class stamps were added.